John Neal: Militia tax

 In his "United States" essay (1826), Neal made his first published argument against the poll tax that financed the US militia system.
-He illustrated that both "the poor and the rich are taxed ... under the militia law" which was designed "to defend property of the rich man.
+He said that both "the poor and the rich are taxed ... under the militia law" which was designed "to defend property of the rich man.
 The rich, of course, do not appear in the field.
 The poor do.
 The latter cannot afford to keep away; the former can."
 He proposed replacing the poll tax with a property tax to pay men serving in militias, thereby making the system more equitable.

 Lotteries

 Neal made his earliest arguments against lotteries in Baltimore newspapers as a law apprentice, then in Logan (1822).
 His argument that the law should treat lotteries the same as other forms of gambling found influence across the US and in the House of Commons of the United Kingdom.
 In The Yankee, he "opened fire upon all [lottery] offices, ... both at the bar, and in our legislative halls, and never rested, until the system was up-rooted ... throughout our whole country".
 Lotteries fell into disfavor in the US in the 1830s.